TolikPylypchuk/SharpHook/docs/articles/logging.md

 source from receiving the logs.
 The `IsDisposed` property is also available.

 `LogSource` also contains the `MinLevel` property which can be set to filter log messages by level.
-It's not recommended to use the debug level for long periods of time since a debug log message occures for every single input event.
+It's not recommended to use the debug level for long periods of time since a debug message is logged for every single input event.

 Here's a usage example: